 • Learn the tools & technique of assessing, managing and monitoring risks.

-• Understand how strategic risk management adds value to business
+• Understand how strategic risk management adds value to the business.

 • Learn who are the owners of ERM.